-This no-mayo potato salad with capers is a low-effort, high-impact summer side dish perfect for picnics and barbecues.
+This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 Key Ingredients + Substitutions